garvitkumar854/Sessional-II-DBMS/README.md

 - **Modification Anomaly:** Updating data requires multiple changes → inconsistency risk.
 - **Reason they are bad:** They reduce reliability, increase redundancy, and cause inconsistency in the database.

-## Question: bDiscuss in detail the MS-Access Table creation process, including data types, field properties, and field names ?
+## Question: Discuss in detail the MS-Access Table creation process, including data types, field properties, and field names ?

 ### MS-Access Table Creation Process